enonic/old-xp-doc/doc/operations/clustering.rst

 network.host
 ############

 The ``network.host`` setting specifies the TCP-address used for node communication.
-The default value for this is 127.0.0.1, which means that this node will never be able to talk to other nodes.
+The default value for this is 127.0.0.1[9300], which means that this node will never be able to talk to other nodes, and only on port 9300.

 The ``network.host`` setting can be an explicit *IP-address*, a *host-name* or an *alias*.
 See the :ref:`es-config` section for an overview.

 transport.tcp.port
 ##################

 The ``transport.tcp.port`` value defines the port that the node will use for communication.
-This defaults to a range of ports; ``9300-9400``, meaning that it will use the first available port in this range.
+This defaults to a single ports; ``9300``.
+To define a range, use e.g ``9300-9400``

 discovery.zen.ping.unicast.hosts
 ################################